DragonSenses/complete-ecommerce-store/journey.md

             <MobileFilters sizes={sizes} colors={colors}/>
 ```

 Then we can add the prop interface which contains the `sizes` and `colors`.
+Also assign the type with the prop interface to `MobileFilters` and destructure the props.

 `ecommerce-store\components\MobileFilters.tsx`
 ```tsx